Geochemistry

 -

-The Congararra 1 borehole was drilled approximately 70 km NNW of Bourke, NSW.
-The borehole was designed to test aeromagnetic anomalies in the basement rocks, test the electrical conductivity properties of cover and basement rocks to validate airborne electromagnetic (AEM) data, and to test pre-drilling geophysical cover thickness estimates.
+The Janina 1 borehole was drilled approximately 110 km W of Bourke, New South Wales.
+The borehole was designed to test aeromagnetic anomalies in the basement rocks and to test the electrical conductivity properties of cover and basement rocks to validate airborne electromagnetic (AEM) data.

 -